See how much solar panels cost in your area

 How is a PPA different from a Solar Lease?

-Solar Leases and PPAs are practically the same; it will ultimately depend on the type of Lease or PPA that a solar installer is providing.
-Typically a lease entails monthly payments at a fixed rate (that may increase over time) while PPAs charge based on $/kWh a homeowner uses from the system on their roof.
+Solar Leases and PPAs are similar in many ways.
+Typically, a lease means monthly payments at a fixed rate, while PPAs charge based on $/kWh a homeowner uses from the system on their roof.

 When looking into solar options, be sure to research each option and price it out based on the lifetime of the contract for a PPA, lease, financing, and purchasing.